 Table 1.
-Estimated unadjusted discount rates
+Estimated Unadjusted Discount Rates

-Source: Greene (1983), Table 3.
+Source: Greene (1983.
+Table 3).

-Empirical estimates of discount rates for all types of energy using consumer durable goods were analysed by Train (1985).
+Empirical estimates of discount rates for all types of energy using consumer durable goods were analyzed by Train (1985).

-"The average discount rates for automobile choice calculated from the estimated models in each of these studies is listed below (with real fuel prices assumed to be constant over time and the useful life of vehicles assumed to be infinite): (1) Lave and Train: 20%, for a \$4 000 vehicle in 1977 dollars; (2) Manski and Sherman: 6-18%, for one-vehicle urban households depending on income and education; (3) Cardell and Dunbar: 25%; (4) Beggs and Cardell: 41%; (5) Boyd and Mellman: 2-6%, depending on the model; (6) Beggs, Cardell and Hausman: 30%; (7) Sherman: 13%, for one-vehicle households, and 0-2%, for two-vehicle households; and (8) Train: 9-12%, for one-vehicle households, depending on income, and 5-12%, for two-vehicle households, depending on income.
-These estimates vary widely, from a low of 0-2% for two-vehicle households in the Sherman study to 41% in the study by Beggs and Cardell (Train, 1985, p.
-1249)."
+"The average discount rates for automobile choice calculated from the estimated models in each of these studies is listed below (with real fuel prices assumed to be constant over time and the useful life of vehicles assumed to be infinite): (1) Lave and Train: 20%, for a \$4,000 vehicle in 1977 dollars; (2) Manski and Sherman: 6-18%, for one vehicle urban households depending on income and education; (3) Cardell and Dunbar: 25%; (4) Beggs and Cardell: 41%; (5) Boyd and Mellman: 2-6%, depending on the model; (6) Beggs, Cardell and Hausman: 30%; (7) Sherman: 13%, for one-vehicle households, and 0-2%, for two-vehicle households; and (8) Train: 9-12%, for one-vehicle households, depending on income, and 5-12%, for two-vehicle households in the Sherman study to 41% in the study by Beggs and Cardell."
+(Train, 1985, p.
+1249)

-The pattern of wide variation in discount rates and very high apparent discount rates at the upper end of the range is common not only to automobiles but to many other consumer choices of energy-using equipment.
+The pattern of wide variation in discount rates and very high apparent discount rates at the upper end of the range is common not only to automobiles but to many other consumer choices of energy using equipment.
 Train summarized his findings on discount rates for all energy-related consumer purchases as follows.

 "The range of estimated average discount rates found in previous studies is listed below by the type of choice in which the discount rate is implicit.
-Measures to improve the thermal integrity of dwellings: 10-32%; space heating system and fuel type: 4.4-36%; air conditioning: 3.2-29%; refrigerators: 39-100%; other appliances (water heating, cooking, food freezing) 18-67%; automobiles: 2-41%; and unspecified actions: 3.7-22% (Train, 1985, p.
-1250)."
+Measures to improve the thermal integrity of dwellings: 10-32%; space heating system and fuel type: 4.4-36%; air conditioning: 3.2-29%; refrigerators: 39-100%; other appliances (water heating, cooking, food freezing) 18-67%; automobiles: 2-41%; and unspecified actions: 3.7-22%."
+(Train, 1985, p.
+1250).

-Train concluded: "Clearly this is an area of research requiring considerably more attention (Train, 1985, p.
-1252)."
+Train concluded: "Clearly this is an area of research requiring considerably more attention."
+(Train, 1985, p.
+1252).

 Studies of consumers' willingness to pay for improved fuel economy, conducted over the past 20 years, were reviewed by Greene (2010).
 The largest number of studies were based on discrete choice models, either nested multinomial logit or mixed logit models.
-Both models permit heterogeneity in consumers' preferences: nested models allow willingness to pay to vary by vehicle class, while mixed logit models also allow parameters to vary randomly across the population of consumers.
+Both models permit heterogeneity in consumers' preferences: Nested models allow willingness to pay to vary by vehicle class while mixed logit models also allow parameters to vary randomly across the population of consumers.
 Some models were estimated using aggregate sales data while others were based on surveys.
 Studies estimating hedonic price models and other methods were also included.
-Greene summarized the results in terms of consumers' willingness to pay for fuel economy improvement as a percentage of the full-lifetime discounted present value of fuel economy, using either each study's reported vehicle usage and expected lifetime or standard assumptions published by the US Department of Transportation.
+Greene summarized the results in terms of consumers willingness to pay for fuel economy improvement as a percent of the full-lifetime discounted present value of fuel economy using either each study's reported vehicle usage and expected lifetime, or standard assumptions published by the U.S. Department of Transportation.